 We believe that every person, or group of people, should be able to contribute to our project in a meaningful way.
 We do not like bullshit jobs.

 That is why every circle and role have a clearly defined purpose: a reason for existing.
-For example, the purpose of the finance team is to raise funds, because we need money to pay for our website hosting – among other things.
+For example, the purpose of the finance team is to pay attention to financial health of AH through raising funds, managing accounting and handling the budget of our organisation.

-In many organisations, people feel like they have to ask permission from superiors before taking initiative.
-We do not think that is an efficient way of working.
+In many organizations, people feel like they have to ask permission from superiors before taking initiative.
+We do not think that is an efficient way of working, and superiors do not exist.

 Instead, we clearly define a domain for each circle and role.
 People are completely free to do whatever falls under their domain.
-For example, our localisation circle can start initiatives to set up new local communities, without having to ask others first.
+For example, our localisation circle can start initiatives to set up new local communities, without having to ask other circles first.

 We want to make sure that you understand what others can expect of you, and what you can expect from others.
 Instead of throwing you in the deep, letting you guess who is responsible for what, we write down clearly defined accountabilities.